tinymce/tinymce-docs/how-to-guides/migration-from-5x.md

 The `hr` toolbar button and menu item will now work by default, without needing to specify `hr` as a plugin.

 Integrators can remove `hr` from the `plugins` section of their {{site.productname}} configuration.

+#### Print plugin moved to TinyMCE Core

+The Print plugin has been moved to Core in {{site.productname}} 6.0.

+The toolbar button, menu item, shortcut, and command for printing content are now available by default, without needing to specify `print` as a plugin.

+Integrators can remove `print` from the `plugins` section of their {{site.productname}} configuration.